Wyoming Upcoming Oil and Gas Lease Sales

 • Citizen recommended wilderness areas (Adobe Town and Wild Cow Creek)

-• Chain Lakes State Wildlife Habitat Management Area
+• Chain Lakes State Wildlife Habitat Management Area (minimal overlap in Alternative 3)

 • Area of Critical Environmental Concern (Sand Hills/JO Ranch)